yihui/ideas/2012-icsa-r-column.md

 # Turn Research into Fun, and Vice Versa

 Yihui Xie
-102 Snedecor Hall, Ames, IA 50011
-Email: xie@yihui.name Homepage: http://yihui.name
+(Address: 102 Snedecor Hall, Ames, IA 50011; Email: xie@yihui.name Homepage: http://yihui.name)

 I really appreciate the opportunity offered by our editor Jun Yan asking me to write a short article on the R language.
 I thought for a while, and decided not to write it in a technical manner.
 I want to summarize what I have done in my 7 years of using R, and I hope my experience can be helpful to the student readers of this bulletin.